Updated July 3, 2023

 Definition of Preferred Shares

-- In comparison to common stockholders, preferred stockholders have a stronger entitlement to payments (such as payouts).
+- Compared to common stockholders, preferred stockholders have a stronger payment entitlement (such as payouts).

 - Preferred stock is more appealing to some investors since it combines features of both bonds and common shares.